|Founded in 2002

 |Arabica – Typica, Caturra, Bourbon, some Catimor||Sweet, clean, well-balanced, simple, dark chocolate, creamy|

-FAPECAFES (Federación Regional de Asociaciones de Pequeños Cafetaleros Ecológicos del Sur), located in the mountainous Amazonian region of southern Ecuador, is an umbrella organization of seven primary-level cooperatives growing, processing and exporting green coffee, honey and plantains.
+FAPECAFES (Federación Regional de Asociaciones de Pequeños Cafetaleros Ecológicos del Sur), located in the mountainous Amazonian region of southern Ecuador, is an umbrella organization of six primary-level cooperatives growing, processing and exporting green coffee, honey and plantains.
 FAPECAFES was established in 2002 to improve the conditions of the farmers through organic and sustainable farming practices.
 In 2003, the federation received Fair Trade certification.

 FAPECAFES has been producing coffee for export since its inception, with most of its growth as a result of the support of the Belgian development organization VECO Andino.
-Spread across 6 associations in southern Ecuador, FAPECAFES’ 1200 coffee farmer members produce some 6,000,000 pounds of coffee per year, or about 12 containers of export quality green coffee.
-Approximately 95 percent of FAPECAFES members are small-scale farmers, growing on fewer than 10 hectares of land.
+Spread across 6 associations in southern Ecuador, FAPECAFES’ 1200 coffee farmer members produce some 600,000 pounds of coffee per year, or about 12 containers of export quality green coffee.
+Approximately 95 percent of FAPECAFES’ members are small-scale farmers, growing on fewer than 10 hectares of land.

 Since 2013, Coop Coffees has been sourcing Ecuadorian coffee from two of the primary organizations located in the province of Zamora-Chinchipe.
-APECAP, founded in 2002, is located in the municipality of Palanda and has approximately 300 members.
-ACRIM, founded a year later in the neighbouring municipality of Zumba as an offshoot of APECAP, has 180 members (of whom 45 are women).
+APECAP, founded in 2002, is located in the municipality of Palanda and has approximately 174 members.
+ACRIM, founded a year later in the neighbouring municipality of Zumba as an offshoot of APECAP, has 135 members.
 To this day ACRIM and APECAP maintain excellent relations.
 These two organizations produce nearly 75 percent of the overall volume of FAPECAFES’ coffee, and have considerable leverage in the management and governance of this umbrella cooperative.